SciRuby/sciruby.com/source/_posts/2017-09-01-gsoc-2017-data-visualization-using-daru-view.markdown

 #### GoogleCharts as data table

-One of the good thing about googe chart is, it can be used for generating table for web applcation and IRuby Notebook with pagination and other features.
+One of the good thing about google chart tool is, it can be used for generating table for web application and IRuby Notebook with pagination and other features.

-**`Daru::View::Plot` can take data Array, daru DataFrame, Daru Vector, Daru::View::Table as data source.**
+**`Daru::View::Plot` can take data Array, Daru::DataFrame, Daru::Vector,
+Daru::View::Table as data source.**

 **`Daru::View::Table` can take data Array, daru DataFrame, Daru Vector as data